 Make sure to regularly monitor the plant for pests, particularly, mealy bugs, scales, and spider mites.

-Spray the lower and upper leaf surfaces using insecticidal soap or Neem oil to eliminate the pests.
+Spray the lower and upper leaf surfaces using insecticidal soap or organic Neem oil to eliminate the pests.

 Leaf spot, root and stem rot, and bacterial leaf are a few diseases, which may infect this plant.